lucarv/connfac-lab/LAB 2/README.md

 In this quickstart, you created a new IoT Edge device and installed the IoT Edge runtime on it.
 Then, you used the Azure portal to push an IoT Edge module to run on the device without having to make changes to the device itself.
 In this case, the module that you pushed creates environmental data that you can use for the tutorials.

 Open the command prompt on the computer running your simulated device again.
 Confirm that the module deployed from the cloud is running on your IoT Edge device.
 View the messages being sent from the tempSensor module to the cloud:
 > sudo iotedge logs -f SimulatedTemperatureSensor

+You can also verify the D2C messages using the device explorer or visual code.
 ### Create a Stream Analytics job
 Instead of sending every single reading from the device, let's save connectivity costs by only send averages.
 We will also want to repeat the behaviour of the previous lab, where we will reset the device once the temperature reach a threshold.
 First we need to create a container to store the jobs that will be sent to the edge.